 Expand your IT knowledge with the Certificate IV in Information Technology.
-This course, with the Networking specialisation, teaches you the network installation, configuration and testing skills you'll need to succeed in the fast-paced environment of ICT Support.
+This course, with the networking specialisation, teaches students the network installation, configuration, and testing skills they'll need to succeed in the fast-paced environment of ICT Support.

 Students will benefit from our industry partnerships with key IT vendors including CISCO Networking Academy and Amazon Web Services (AWS).
-Our industry expert instructors will guide students through the course in a practical environment using the latest industry vendor programs, including Cisco, VMware, Microsoft and AWS.
-And with a skill set that spans Cloud computing, Cyber Security, ICT Support, Networking and Programming students will be in-demand graduates across multiple areas.
+Our industry expert instructors will guide students through the course in a practical environment using the latest industry vendor programs.
+With a skill set that spans Cloud computing, Cyber Security, ICT Support, Networking, and Programming, students will be in-demand graduates across multiple areas.

 This course is available as part of the JobTrainer initiative, for eligible students.

 Please note: the information on this page is relevant for 2022 enrolments.

 During COVID‐19 lockdown periods, this course will have the majority of the training delivered using online methods of teaching and communication while students engage from home with their trainers.
 Any required practical components of the course will be moved to a more appropriate time later in the year.